Click for OCC homepage

-All the photographs shown below feature an Opel Olympia 1950, a model introduced in ...
+The three photographs shown below feature a convertible version of the Opel Olympia 1950, a model introduced in ...
 1950.
 The 1950 took over from the OL38, a type introduced with various bodystyles prior to WW2, but only available after the war in two-door saloon mode.
-The new Olympia 1950 was available as a two-door saloon, estate car, or convertible, the latter of which is shown here.
+The new Olympia 1950 was available as a two-door saloon, estate car, or convertible.

 The first photograph shows two people stood alongside the Olympia convertible, with its roof folded on a bright sunny day.
 A note on the rear advises that this was taken during a visit to Menaggio, in Italy.
 The chap in the photo was a Professor of Medicine, from Neustadt, Leipzig in Germany.
 Note the ADAC badge fitted above the Opel's registration plate, alongside another portraying a Lion Rampant - the coat of arms for Leipzig.
 An ADAC transfer also adorns the car's windscreen.